When your 7 year old mini-Dutchie whispers in your ear “this is the best thing in Amsterdam” and its exactly what you’re thinking…

-But for me, a romantic follow up ‘á deux’ is what I’m dreaming of.
-Our anniversary falls just before Christmas when Amsterdam’s light festival brings the canals and bridges to life.
-Snuggled up under those cosy blankets with a hot drink onboard the boat of dreams would be the perfect way to celebrate my love for Marc and this incredible place of his birth.
+But for me, I declared that my wish was for a romantic follow up.
+Our anniversary falls just before Christmas when Amsterdam’s light festival brings the canals and bridges to life and I imagined snuggling up under those cosy blankets with a hot drink onboard the boat of dreams – the perfect way to celebrate my love for Marc and this incredible place of his birth.

 Even if you are a visiting Amsterdam on a budget, forget splashing out on that fancy dinner, stay slightly further out of the city, but do whatever it takes to get yourself on board this wonderful boat.
 I absolutely promise, the memories will last a lifetime.

 You can contact James and Geertje via their website: https://pureboats.nl